top of page

 Are you in a high conflict relationship and need to manage it better?
 It helps finding out your conflict approach and your areas of weakness.

-What is a high conflict relationship
+What is a High Conflict Relationship?

 A high-conflict relationship is one where arguments are frequent, emotions run high and the same painful patterns repeat—often with little resolution.
 These dynamics can feel addictive, overwhelming, and deeply confusing.